terraform-google-modules/terraform-google-k8s-gce/examples/k8s-gce-nat-kubenet/README.md

-# Kubernetes Cluster on GCE Example
+# Kubernetes Cluster on GCE Example with NAT Gateway

 This example creates a Kunbernetes cluster on Compute Engine.